Dhaka Metro Rail: MRT lines

-MRT Line-1
+MRT Line 1

 Airport Route

-The construction of the 19.872 km long underground line, MRT Line-1 (Airport Route), is set to begin in December 2022, costing US$6.1 billion after many delays.
+The construction of the 19.872 km long underground line, MRT Line 1 (Airport Route), is set to begin in December 2022, costing US$6.1 billion after many delays.
 Its deadline is set for 2026.
 It will start from Shahjalal International Airport and stop at Kamalapur Railway Station.
 The line will have 12 underground stations.
-Stations will be constructed at Shahjalal International Airport, Shahjalal International Airport Terminal 3, Khilkhet, Jamuna Future Park, Notun Bazar, Uttar Badda, Badda, Hatirjheel East, Rampura, Malibagh, Rajarbagh and Kamalapur Railway Station.
-MRT Line-1 will have an interchange of MRT Line-6, MRT Line-2 and MRT Line-4 at Kamalapur Railway Station.
-There will be interchange for the MRT Line-5 Northern Route and the MRT Line-1's Purbachal route at the Nutun Bazar.
-Hatirjheel East of MRT Line-1 and Aftab Nagar West Station of MRT Line-5: Southern Route will have Interchange.
-Above all, the airport will have an interchange of MRT Line-1 with BRT Line-3.
+Stations will be constructed at Shahjalal International Airport, Shahjalal International Airport Terminal 3, Khilkhet, Nadda, Notun Bazar, North Badda, Badda, Aftabnagar, Rampura, Malibagh, Rajarbagh and Kamalapur Railway Station.
+MRT Line 1 will have an interchange with MRT Line 6, MRT Line 2 and MRT Line 4 at Kamalapur Railway Station.
+There will be an interchange for the MRT Line 5 Northern Route and the MRT Line 1's Purbachal route at the Notun Bazar.
+Hatirjheel East of MRT Line 1 and Aftab Nagar West Station of MRT Line 5: Southern Route will have an Interchange.
+Above all, the airport will have an interchange of MRT Line-1 with BRT Line 3.
 The government will provide US$1.5 billion while the Japan International Cooperation Agency (JICA) will fund US$4.6 billion.
-The use of soundless TBMs will make it possible to build MRT-1's underground infrastructure without disrupting the daily lives of residents and businesses.
+The use of soundless TBMs will make it possible to build MRT Lind1's underground infrastructure without disrupting the daily lives of residents and businesses.

 Purbachal Route

-MRT Line-1 (Purbachal Route) will be 11.369 km long and it will have stations at Notun Bazar, Jamuna Future Park, Bashundhara, Police Officers’ Housing Society, Mastul, Purbachal West, Purbachal Centre, Purbachal Sector-7 and Purbachal depot.
-Of these stations, Notun Bazar and Jamuna Future Park would be underground as a part of the airport route.
+MRT Line 1 (Purbachal Route) will be 11.369 km long and it will have stations at Notun Bazar, Nadda, Bashundhara, Joar Sahara, Mostul, Purbachal Cricket Stadium, Purbachal Centre, Purbachal East and Purbachal Terminal.
+Of these stations, Notun Bazar and Nadda would be underground as a part of the airport route.